 Easter came and so did the orders.
 At this point I hadn’t done any real marketing, but, I had created my google business page and I was posting on it daily.
 I then decided to do a a little campaign on google to let people know that a) I existed and b) that I can deliver locally and would be following Covid rules on social distancing.

 So, with the ability to secure flowers locally, I was able to fulfil a number of orders for Easter.
 And then, it essentially progressed from there.
-It seemed that one of the consequences of the lockdown, was that families, friends, loved ones, wanted to send flowers because they were unable to be together.
+It seemed that one of the consequences of the lockdown, was that families, friends, and loved ones, wanted to send flowers because they were unable to be together.

 Things did quiet down for a while and this gave me an opportunity to refine my business.
-I spent time looking into more sustainable options, and am pleased to have discover an even better option than the biodegradable floral foam which I had been using.
+I spent time looking into more sustainable options, and am pleased to have discovered an even better option than the biodegradable floral foam which I had been using.
 Whilst the floral foam was a better option than the original green foam, it still takes an incredible amount of time to biodegrade so I continued to look for other options.

 I practiced using moss as an alternative to foam and whilst this is amazing for wreaths and meadow sprays, it didn’t hold enough water for my flower boxes.
 So, I was pleased to stumble across a product called Agra Wool.
 Agra Wool is a natural floral foam made from Basalt and a type of sucrose (cane or beet sugar) and is therefore completely degradable.
 It can reused and once done with can be torn into pieces and put on the compost.